Education

 Years in education

 In a fast-changing knowledge economy, education is about learning skills for life.
-But how many years of school, college, or training will future generations need to acquire those skills?
-The answer is that on average in the OECD, people can expect to go through 16.5 years of education, judging by the number of people between the ages of 5 and 39 currently in school or college.
-Results range from 14.9 years of education in Luxembourg and Mexico, to nearly 20 years in Finland.
+But how many years of school, college, or training will future generations expect to have?
+The answer is that on average in the OECD, people can expect to go through about 18 years of education, judging by the number of people between the ages of 5 and 39 currently in school.
+Results range from about 14 years of education in Colombia, to over 20 years in Australia.

 Students’ skills